 In 2015, legislation created a new statutory transportation "lock box" that established the Special Transportation Fund as a perpetual fund, the resources of which are to remain in the Special Transportation Fund and to be expended solely for transportation purposes, including the payment of debt service.
 All sources of moneys required by State law to be credited to the Special Transportation Fund after June 29, 2015 are to continue to be credited to such fund to the extent the State collects or receives such moneys.
-Further, at a referendum held November 6, 2018, the electors approved an amendment to the Constitution of the State "to ensure (1) that all moneys contained in the Special Transportation Fund shall be used solely for transportation purposes, including debts of the State incurred for transportation purposes, and (2) that sources of funds deposited in the Special Transportation Fund be deposited in said fund so long as such sources are authorized by statute to be collected or received by the state."
-Note that a new source of funds is not subject to the "lockbox" until it has begun to be credited, deposited or transferred to the Special Transportation Fund (the "First Receipt Date").
+Further, at a referendum held November 6, 2018, the electors approved an amendment to the Constitution of the State "to ensure (1) that all moneys contained in the Special Transportation purposes, and (2) that sources of funds deposited in the Special Transportation purposes, and (2) that sources of funds deposited in the Special Transportation Fund sis not subject to the "lockbox" until it has begun to be credited, deposited or transferred to the Special Transportation Fund (the "First Receipt Date").
 Until the First Receipt Date, a new law can be enacted to use the new source of funds for another purpose.